cafeduke/cafeduke.github.io/_posts/java/2017-01-01-concurrency-sync-is-based-on-object.md

 ```
-From the output, we find that threadA and threadB have overlapping timestamps.
-This means they were both inside the method fun() at the same time.
+From the output, we find that `threadA` and `threadB` have overlapping timestamps.
+This means they were both inside the method `fun()` at the same time.
 In the above example, the function fun is synchronized.
 How is this possible?

 "The function fun is synchronized" \- What does this mean ?

-*   Two (or more) threads can never execute fun() at the same time - Incorrect.
+*   Two (or more) threads can never execute `fun()` at the same time - Incorrect.

-*   Two (or more) threads can never execute fun () at the same time using the same object \- Correct
+*   Two (or more) threads can never execute `fun ()` at the same time using the same object \- Correct

-In the above code threadA is executing mangoA.fun() and threadB is executing mangoB.fun().
+In the above code `threadA` is executing `mangoA.fun()` and `threadB` is executing `mangoB.fun()`.
 Since they are two different objects there are two different locks.
 Each thread acquires lock on corresponding object and their is no mutual exclusion.
 Both threads can execute fun at the same time.

 Synchronization - A section of code is locked on an object

 ## Synchronization - With mutual exclusion

-Lets make the following change to the main function.
-Both threads are now using the same object mango.
+Lets make the following change to the `main` function.
+Both threads are now using the same object `mango`.
 ```java
 public class SyncIsOnObject
 {